 NOTE: An elector may only sign petitions equal to the number of board members that will be elected in the school district.

 Per May 23, 2016 Board Resolution, effective with the November 2016 Eelction, Grand Ledge Public Schools will begin transitioning to 6-year terms of office for all Board Trustees.
-As noted in Exhibit A of the Resolution, the November 2016 Ballot will include four (4) seats open on the Grand Ledge Public Schools Board of Education.
-Two of these open seats will be 4-year terms and two will be 6-year terms.
-Candidates filing to run for election on the November ballot will need to declare if they are seeking a 4-year seat or 6-year seat.
+As noted in Exhibit A of the Resolution, the November 2018 Ballot will include three (3) seats open on the Grand Ledge Public Schools Board of Education.
+All three seats will be 6-year terms.

 A petition sheet can not be circulated by more than one person.